 Samsung, Cisco and Orange Demonstrate 5G-Powered Drone and Industrial Robot at MWC19

-Samsung Electronics, Cisco and Orange today unveiled demonstrations of two promising industrial 5G applications – a drone and an industrial robot, at Mobile World Congress 2019 in Barcelona.
-From February 25th to the 28th, the three companies will demonstrate 5G-equipped devices at the exhibition for the first time.
+Samsung Electronics, Cisco and Orange unveiled today two promising industrial 5G applications – a drone and an industrial robot, at the MWC19 in Barcelona.
+From February 25th to the 28th, the three companies will demonstrate the 5G-equipped devices at the exhibition for the first time.

 5G Drone Application

-In this demonstration, a Drone carrying a very low latency, high-quality video system is piloted from the Orange booth at the Fira de Barcelona.
-The drone, which is located outdoors at an Orange datacenter, carries a 5G router (CPE) which transfers commands to the drone and transmits a high-quality video feed with low latency.
+A Drone carrying a very low latency, high-quality video system is piloted from the Orange booth at the Fira de Barcelona.
+The drone, which is located outdoors at an Orange datacenter, carries a 5G router (CPE) that is used to transfer commands to the drone and transmit a high-quality video feed with low latency.
 At the Orange booth, the pilot can be seen controlling the drone by using a 5G tablet.
 Aeromedia, a leading drone operator, collaborated in this demo.

 5G Industrial Robot Application

-In the second demonstration, an autonomous robot carrying manufacturing parts transmits live video feeds taken by a 360º camera and a Full HD camera, both installed in the robot.
-The streaming video allows operators to monitor the robot’s environment remotely, and react to and control the robot when its autonomous operation is interrupted due to unexpected obstacles in its path.
-The video and commands controlling the robot are transmitted through a 5G network.
+An autonomous robot carrying manufacturing parts transmits live video feeds taken by a 360º camera and a Full HD camera, both installed in the robot.
+The video streams allow operators to monitor the robot’s environment remotely, and to react and control it when its autonomous operation is interrupted due to unexpected obstacles in its path.
+The video and the commands controlling the robot are transmitted through a 5G network.
 This demonstration was done in cooperation with Acciona, a global company providing renewables, infrastructure and services.

 The demonstrations show industrial use cases powered by 5G’s ultra-reliability, low-latency and high-capacity.